Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Incremented when the redirect search tip is shown.

 urlbar.searchmode.*
-  This is set of keyed scalars whose values are uints are are incremented each time search mode is entered in the Urlbar.
+  This is a set of keyed scalars whose values are uints incremented each time search mode is entered in the Urlbar.
 The suffix on the scalar name describes how search mode was entered.
 Possibilities include: